-7. The Rwanda Bill (the Bill) purports to decide that Rwanda is safe (Clause 2), notwithstanding the Supreme Court's recent judgment2 to the contrary.
-Given that the Supreme Court has recently made a judgment of fact as to the existence of a risk of harm, the Bill sits uneasily with the constitutional principle of the separation of powers.
+7. The Rwanda Bill (the Bill) purports to decide that Rwanda is safe (Clause 2), notwithstanding the Supreme Court's recent judgment to the contrary.
+Given that the Supreme Court has

-1 The Home Secretary (the Rt Hon James Cleverly MP) made a statement under section 19(1)(b) of the Human Rights Act 1998 ("HRA") that he is unable to make a statement that, in his view, the provisions of the Bill are compatible with Convention rights, but the Government nevertheless wishes the House to proceed with the Bill.
+&lt;sup>1 The Home Secretary (the Rt Hon James Cleverly MP) made a statement under section 19(1)(b) of the Human Rights Act 1998 ("HRA") that he is unable to make a statement that, in his view, the provisions of the Bill are compatible with Convention rights, but the Government nevertheless wishes the House to proceed with the Bill.

-2 R(AAA and others) v Secretary of State for the Home Department [2023] UKSC 42.
+$^{2}$ R(AAA and others) v Secretary of State for the Home Department [2023] UKSC 42.